sirfonzie/INF2004_LAB5/README.md

 }
 ```

 Include the following in the `vLaunch` function.
+This will create the instance of the task for execution.
 ```
     TaskHandle_t temptask;
     xTaskCreate(temp_task, "TestTempThread", configMINIMAL_STACK_SIZE, NULL, 8, &temptask);
 ```

+Build and download the project to the RPi Pico.
+You should continue seeing the ping message appearing on the serial monitor and the LED blinking.
+However, this time, you should also see an additional message appearing on the serial monitor which is the temperature data.

 **Create an Average Filtering Task**